As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

 I’m always amazed at how simple ingredients are so tasty when combined!
 Instead of the traditional canned green beans recipe, I’ve replaced “cream of” soup with a few fresh and flavorful options.

 I also have other scrumptious side dishes to choose from, like this Cheesy Asparagus that only takes five minutes of prep time!
-And if you love balsamic like I do, check out my Roasted Brussels Sprouts with Honey—it looks so fancy, but it’s ready in a snap!
-If you’re in the mood for a classic, my family loves these Creamy Roasted Garlic Mashed Potatoes.
+And if you love balsamic like I do, check out my Roasted Brussels Sprouts with Honey.
+If you’re in the mood for a classic, my family loves these Creamy Roasted Garlic Mashed Potatoes and this Broccoli Au Gratin recipe.

-True confession: as much as I love the taste of fresh vegetables, I have always preferred canned green beans — I blame it on our elementary lunch lady!
+True confession: as much as I love the taste of fresh vegetables, I love canned green beans — I blame it on our elementary lunch lady!
 To make it a smidge healthier, I do use organic canned french style green beans.

 Why you will love this Canned Green Beans recipe